Pattullo Bridge Gas Line Replacement

 At FortisBC, we believe serving the community is a privilege.
 That’s why we are committed to keeping you informed every step of the way.

-We are now reviewing options to replace our gas line on the Pattullo Bridge, to identify the best way to cross the Fraser River safely, cost-effectively, and with minimal community and environmental impact.
+We are now reviewing options to replace our gas line on the Pattullo Bridge safely, cost-effectively, and with minimal community and environmental impact.

-We are consulting with local experts, stakeholders and First Nations as part of this process.
+We are consulting with local experts, stakeholders and Indigenous groups as part of this process.
 We’ll continue to keep the community informed about the Pattullo Gas Line Replacement project as it progresses, including through public information sessions later this year.

 If you have any questions or feedback—or just want to find out more—you can also reach us at 604-576-7208 or email@example.com.